• Skip to main content

 pan fried pork chops with apples in cast iron skillet

 Sautee for about 2 minutes.
-Mix together 1/2 c chicken stock and 1 tsp dijon mustard, pour over pork and vegetables.
+Mix together ½ c chicken stock and 1 teaspoon dijon mustard, pour over pork and vegetables.
 Stir and cook until sauce thickens up, about 3-5 minutes.
-Remove pork and cook veggies & sauce until sauce reaches desired thickness.

 Expert Tip: Use a thermometer to measure temperature.
 Pork should be 145 degrees.
 OR you can slice the thickest part of the chop, if center is barely pink it’s at least medium rare, which is safe to eat.
 Here’s a photo for reference.